kmcgrath88/Mission-to-Mars/README.md

 <!--Built With-->
 ### Built With
 This project was built using the following frameworks:<br>
-* Python (Pandas, Splinter, Beautiful Soup, Flask Pymongo, Requests) in Jupyter Notebook
+* Python (Pandas, Splinter, Beautiful Soup, Flask Pymongo, Requests)
 * Flask
 * Bootstrap
 * HTML